imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

 -   Select a spot for editing by double-slinking inside it.
 -   By holding the {% include key key='Alt' %} key, rotates the wheel button.
 This will change the spot's radius.
 -   Holding {% include key keys='Shift|Alt' %} changes its radius faster.
--   Double-click anywhere when you are happy with the new radius.
+-   {% include key key="Double-click" %} anywhere when you are happy with the new radius.
 The spot thumbnail in TrackScheme gets updated.

 ### With the keyboard